-Tickets and ticket pricing will be available in June/July.
+Tickets and ticket pricing will be available in August.

 The mission of GGBY Highline Gathering is to empower adventurous experiences and positive connections with friends, our community, the environment, and ourselves through highlining and other flow activities during the week of Thanksgiving.